JetBrains/teamcity-documentation/topics/youtrack.md

 You can integrate TeamCity with [YouTrack](https://www.jetbrains.com/youtrack/) to provide links to YouTrack issues from the TeamCity UI.
 General information about the TeamCity integration with issue trackers is provided [here](integrating-teamcity-with-issue-tracker.md).

+Note that TeamCity does not support the [legacy YouTrack REST API endpoints](https://blog.jetbrains.com/youtrack/2021/02/discontinuing-the-legacy-rest-api-action-required/).
+See [this issue](https://youtrack.jetbrains.com/issue/TW-69857) for details.

 ## Enhancing Integration with YouTrack

 YouTrack provides native TeamCity integration, which enhances the set of available features.
 For example: